Simblissity home > G.E.T.

 Scorpion preying nocturnally on ants & spiders

 Mosquitoes are infrequently of concern, usually in evening near water in early spring.
 Flies and gnats can be a nuisance on warm spring days, but seldom bite.
 Ticks are rarely encountered, and do not generally spread diseases such as Lyme.
-Scorpions occur in lower elevations throughout, can be regionally abundant during summer and early fall in Arizona, and basic precautions should be taken to avoid encounters.
+Scorpions occur in lower elevations throughout, can be locally abundant on mild nights from spring through autumn in Arizona, and basic precautions should be taken to avoid encounters.

 What to Do: